Mathematics, M.A.

 Program Notes

-The above roadmap is intended for a student with a reasonably strong undergraduate mathematics degree who intends on studying pure mathematics.
-Below are the details on the specific program requirements.
-They can be met in a variety of ways, see the coursebook for options.
+The above roadmap is intended for a student with a reasonably strong undergraduate mathematics degree who intends to study pure mathematics.
+See the requirements for more details.

 For more information about our program, please contact: